ehealthsuisse/EPR-by-example/RetrieveDocumentSet.md

 # Retrieve Document Set
-Transaction to retrieve a single document or a set of documents from a community repository.
-Primary systems shall use this transaction to read documents from the EPR to integrate to the primary system or to display the document in the UI.
+Transaction to retrieve one or more documents from a community.
+Primary systems shall use this transaction to read documents from the EPR and integrate to the primary system or to display the document in the UI.

 **CONTENTS**